fjoensson/messenger-service/README.md

 # Comments
 * Messages may be stored under the user instead of by themselves.
 Volumes?
-* I try to use immutables were possible...
+* I try to use immutables were possible.
+I like helper libraries but skipped them now.
+* The implementation of the mock store/db is not production quality...

 # TODO
 * api versioning [x]